Smart Surfaces Peer Learning Network

 What are Smart SurfaceS?

-Infrastructure strategies that cost-effectively manage urban heat and stormwater while maximizing health, resilience, and equity benefits.
+Cost-effective infrastructure strategies that mitigate urban heat and manage stormwater while maximizing health, resilience, and equity benefits.

 Program partners